-- the streetscape qualities of Cove Street are to be retained, enhanced by landscaped open C1 Cace of Camp Cove Reserve and variable street trees including bottlebrushes, robinias, silky oaks and eucalyptus. - Remnant sandstone kerbing and guttering are to be retained, including the section in Victoria Street (opposite the end of Cove Street, and outside No 2 Pacific Street, adjoining Short Street). - C3 The use of mainly subtropical shrubs (hibiscus, frangipani, bougainvillaea, etc.) is encouraged in front gardens.
+- C1 The screetscape qualities of Cove Street are to be retained, enhanced by landscaped open space of Camp Cove Reserve and variable street trees including bottlebrushes, robinias, silky oaks and eucalyptus. - Remnant sandstone kerbing and guttering are to be retained, including the section in Victoria Street (opposite the end of Cove Street, and outside No 2 Pacific Street, adjoining Short Street). - C3 The use of mainly subtropical shrubs (hibiscus, frangipani, bougainvillaea, etc.) is encouraged in front gardens.